sgrillon14/MavenSampleOracleJdbc/README.md

 # MavenSampleOracleJdbc
 Maven sample project for use a Oracle JDBC Driver

-# how to use on local environment
+# How to use on local environment

 change ${OTN_USERNAME} by your Oracle login in test/mvnsettings.xml file